 The St. Augustine Lighthouse and Museum has taken a particular interest in saving this unique maritime heritage and is engaging these descendant communities to help preserve and share their stories.

-Shrimpin’ Ain’t Easy exhibit detailing St. Augustine’s history of shrimping and the lives of the people who brought shrimp to the world.
+The Shrimpin’ Ain’t Easy exhibit details St. Augustine’s shrimping history and the lives of the people who brought shrimp to the world.
 The exhibit opened to the public on Saturday, May 1, 2021.

 The St. Augustine Record previously posted a story on the Versaggi family and how they were some of the first shrimpers in the First Coast waters.

 “These families built an industry that was instrumental in making St. Augustine a thriving commercial center and now they are helping us keep that story alive by sharing family memorabilia as well as their personal stories and memories.
 The vast and diverse story of the nation’s oldest port cannot be told without the histories of the shrimpers, boat builders, fishermen and others who saw the small industries they founded here grow and spread throughout the world,” said Kathleen McCormick, former Director of Museum Conservation, who is helping grow the Lighthouse & Museum shrimping exhibit/project.

 John Versaggi, a descendent of the Versaggi family, has shared the following list of shrimping boats and owners: